alpheustangs/terminok.js/README.md

 log.info("Hello");
 ```

-Or create your own schema with the following code:
+Or create a custom schema with the following code:

 ```typescript
 import type { Client, Schema } from "terminok";